The-OSINT-Newsletter/excalibur/README.md

-My apologies for the oversight.
-Here's the corrected README content:

 # Excalibur

 Excalibur is a powerful OSINT (Open Source Intelligence) tool designed to assist in the collection and analysis of social media profiles.
 It checks if a Twitter username is archived and fetches profiles from various social media platforms, including Product Hunt, Medium, and Mastodon.